Analysis | Four big political questions the Georgia Senate runoffs can help answer

 3. Do allegations of election fraud depress turnout?

 In the November election, Trump falsely claimed that mail voting was fraudulent, and it shaped how Republicans cast ballots.
-They voted in person during a pandemic in larger numbers than Democrats.
+They voted in person during a pandemic in larger numbers than did Democrats.

 We have a similar but entirely different dynamic for these Georgia Senate runoffs.
 Trump is falsely claiming he won the state of Georgia and attacking Republican election officials there.
 Those attacks have animated Georgia Republican voters against their own state, who chant “Stop the steal” and give Loeffler and Perdue their biggest applause lines when they talk about fraud.
-Reporters on the ground in Georgia say it’s easy to find Republican voters who say they think the election was rigged.
+Reporters on the ground in Georgia say it’s easy to find Republican voters who say the election was rigged.

-Trump went to the state on Monday and said as much.
+Trump went to the state Monday and said as much.
 “There’s no way we lost Georgia,” he said.
 “This was a rigged election.”

 There isn’t as much anecdotal evidence that these same Republican voters will stay home in protest, as some Trump allies in Georgia have encouraged them to do.
 (Trump himself tells people to go vote.)
 But this is a dangerous game for Republicans in an election that will be won and lost on turnout.